storj/storj/docs/design/storage-node-downtime-tracking.md

 ## Background

-[Disqualification design document](disqualification.md) describes how storage nodes get disqualified based on the reputation scores described in [node selection design document](node-selection.md).
+[Disqualification blueprint](disqualification.md) describes how storage nodes get disqualified based on the reputation scores described in [node selection blueprint](node-selection.md).

 Current disqualification based on uptime disqualified several nodes without clear and fair evidence.
 These disqualifications needed to be reverted and the uptime based disqualification disabled.
 Before we can start handling disqualifications we need to more reliably track offline status of nodes.

-[Kademlia removal design document](kademlia-removal.md) describes that each node will need to contact each satellite regularly every hour.
+[Kademlia removal blueprint](kademlia-removal.md) describes that each node will need to contact each satellite regularly every hour.
 This is used in the following design.

 This document does not describe how the downtime affects reputation and how disqualifications will work.